jonahtjandra/jonah-tjandra-Quant-OA/src/README.md

 - Open and close patterns each needs to have 5 or less characters.

-- Tolerance need to be less than the minimum length of open or close pattern.
+- Tolerance is set to 1 for warnings.

-- Dealing with warnings, to notify user that the template might have an incorrectly written pattern by using a default tolerance of one character.
+- Dealing with warnings, to notify user that the template might have an incorrectly written pattern by using an assumed tolerance of one character.
 If a pattern set is found on the template with a single charcter tolerance missing on either the open or close pattern, the program will flag this as a warning and notify the user.

 ### Sanity Checks and Edge Cases Considered: